Umargam Road railway station

-Umargam Road railway station is a medium railway station in Valsad district, Gujarat, India.
+Umargam Road railway station is a medium railway station in Valsad district, Gujarat, India in Mumbai Division of Western Railway.
 It is owned and operated by Indian Railways and is in the Western Railway zone.
 Its station code is UBR.
-It serves Umargam and near by towns.
-The station consists of three platforms.
-It has shelter roofs on the platforms.
-It has Pay & Use toilets.
+It serves Umargam and nearby towns.
+The station consists of three platforms, has shelter roofs on the platforms and Pay & Use toilets.

 Major trains

 Following trains halt at Umargam Road railway station in both directions: